Literary Criticism online

 Paul Laurence Dunbar (1872-1906)

-A selective list of literary criticism for African American poet Paul Laurence Dunbar, favoring signed articles by recognized scholars, articles published in reviewed sources, and web sites that adhere to the MLA Guidelines for Web Sites
+A selective list of literary criticism for African American poet Paul Laurence Dunbar, favoring signed articles by recognized scholars and articles published in peer-reviewed sources

 introduction & literary criticism